lo585983/snes9x_3ds/readme.md

 11. CX4 chip (Megaman X-2, Megaman X-3)
 12. DSP chips (Super Mario Kart, Ace o Nerae)
 13. Use of full clock speed in the New 3DS.
+14. Sound emulation (at 32KHz, with echo and interpolation)

 What's missing / needs to be improved:

-1. Sound interpolation / echo
-2. Some sound samples sound very wonky.
-3. Some sound emulation errors.
+1. Some sound emulation errors.
-4. All the other add-on chips.
+2. All the other add-on chips.
-5. Mosaics.
+3. Mosaics.
-6. In-frame palette changes (without this some games experience colour issues)
+4. In-frame palette changes (without this some games experience colour issues)
-7. Sprite layering issues.
+5. Sprite layering issues.

 Credits to: